 Dates and opening times

-The original Viennese Ice Dream (Wiener Eistraum) will be open from mid January to early March.
+The original Viennese Ice Dream (Wiener Eistraum) will be open from 22nd January to 1st March 2020.

 Dates and opening times